FrankHJCuypers/gaai/DEVELOPMENT.md

 none of this info is secret.
 But for open source projects it is best that everyone that works on the project, uses its own Firebase project and configuration settings.
-Therefore it is best to not include the json file in git.
+Therefore, it is best to not include the JSON file in git.
-The video describes how everyone can setup their own Firebase project.
+The video describes how everyone can set up their own Firebase project.
-But not including it in git, will generate failures during Github Actionns build.
+But not including it in git, will generate failures during GitHub Actionns build.
 Solutions are provided in
 [Configure Firebase project for Continuous Integration builds](https://proandroiddev.com/configure-firebase-project-for-continuous-integration-builds-833f08561a73), but are a bit overkill for a project like Gaai.
-Therefore the current choice was to keep the google-services.json file in git.
+Therefore, the current choice was to keep the google-services.json file in git.
 This might need to be changed in the future.

 ### Firebase analytics